 There have been technical challenges with the training database since 2016.
 It no longer has accurate training records with hours for each employee.
 Until a new tracking system is rolled out, some assumptions had to be made to calculate this indicator.
-The Silviculture Planner used the Western Learning training records with company wide time averages.
-The Silviculture Planner compiled training record forms and average hours for other types of courses or training opportunities.
-The Silviculture Planner calculated training averages for each employment category using a sum product calculation, considering % attended and average course hours.
-The Silviculture Planner then calculated an operational training average with a sum product calculation, using average training hours and % of total employees by category.
+The Silviculture Planner requests a summary table from our Operations Administrator and also calculates the RPF/RFT/CPA continuing professional development hours.